="http://www.w3.org/2000/svg" viewBox="0 0 512 512">

 Asset (v.
 Deficit) Based When we refer to an asset-based approach, we intend for you to harness and articulate the positives of a situation as strategies for building and next steps.
 This is in contrast to deficit-based framing, which articulates lack or need.
 Our partners have noted in the past that students whose projects are most successful approach the organization with both humility (recognizing they don’t know all that’s possible to know about the organization) as well as an asset-based mindset.
 Amplifying successful practices and augmenting them with your work is important, given you are a learner who will only temporarily be engaged with the organization.
 While our partners are always excited to work with learners of all types (otherwise, they wouldn’t likely have agreed to support this experience!), they also take great pride in their work and how they serve their communities.
 Ensuring you honor the environment you are supporting in this short time in class is often best achieved with an asset-based approach to your project.

-Capacity Building If you are an English 402 student at WSU Vancouver, you are likely a learner in a capacity-building project.
-These projects, unlike direct-service projects (discussed below), help organizations build capacity.
+Capacity Building These projects, unlike direct-service projects (discussed below), help organizations build capacity.
 For instance, some organizations are looking for insight and/or support in writing content so they can apply for grants, or they are interested in revising their personnel management files or developing background check processes for volunteers.
 Some organizations are looking for website overhauls or revisions to mission statements and/or strategic plans.
-When students participate in such activities, they are not engaged directly with clients or community members.
-Instead, these efforts help organizations develop infrastructure so that they can better fulfill their missions.
+When students participate in capacity building activities, they are often not engaged directly with clients or community members served by the community partner (an exception to this could be something like program evaluation efforts).
+Capacity building helps organizations develop infrastructure so that they can better fulfill their missions.

 Direct Service Direct-service activities, in the contexts of your course, are activities like tutoring for an after-school program, triaging calls, doing advocacy work, or providing direct service to clients of the community organization.
-While some students benefit from conducting direct service to better understand how to support capacity building efforts, many of our technical writing activities are considered capacity building.
-You may opt to participate in direct service as part of the project, but it is important to communicate with your professor and partner if this is an activity you are interested in.
+Depending on your course, you may only participate in direct service once, or you may only do capacity building work, or you may provide direct services throughout the semester.
 Often, direct service is a logical step for students interested in continued work with their nonprofit partner once the semester ends.

 Infrastructure Your instructor may use this as a catchall term to point out how the constructs wherein you are working with partners is confined by any number of criteria.
 For instance, infrastructure at a nonprofit includes all their internal and external communication policies, the documents they file annually with the IRS to maintain nonprofit status, the methods they use to track donations and support, as well as programming.
 But beyond this immediate infrastructure, the larger societal reasons why the nonprofit exists in the first place (federal policy, lack of funding, burgeoning need, etc) are all part of the global infrastructure that impacts the partner you are working with.